jaredhuling/penreg/README.md

 * Incorporate a penalty factor multiplier which is a vector multiplied by the tuning parameter value so that individual variables can have their penalty upweighted, downweighted, or not penalized at all.
 Could also be used for adaptive lasso, etc

+* Make automatic rho choice better in terms of convergence

+* Add code to make rho possibly update every 40th iteration

+* CHANGE C++ VARIABLE NAMING CONVENTIONS (so the code is more readable)

 * After the above are complete, work on group lasso then overlapping group lasso

 ## Code Structure